-As a charity we rely on the generosity of the public and visitors to the Farm.
+As a charity we rely on the generosity Visitors and the wider public

-We receive no core funding to help the Farm run, which is why donations are so important to the Farm.
+We receive no core funding to help run the Farm, which is why donations are so important.

-Around the Farm you will find little purple donation boxes, if every visitor donated just £2 each it would help the Farm run and continue to do the work we do.
+If every visitor donated just £2 it would help the Farm run and continue to do the work we do.

 You can also donate by going to our JustGiving page